spoons-and-mirrors/pocket-universe/README.md

 This ships with three tools creating a robust system for parallel agents to communicate and coordinate work

 - `broadcast` is the _live_ messaging system, subagents can send or reply to others and update own status
-- `subagent` (async) creates a sibling subagent, caller receives the output mid-stream, or resumes if idle
+- `subagent` spawns an **async** agent. `subagent` output is sent back to the caller, which resumes if idle
-- `recall` allows access to current and past subagents' status history and result output, disabled by default
+- `recall` allows access to current and past subagents' status history and results, disabled by default

+Every `broadcast` messages or `subagent` results are piped to the proper recipient **as they happen**

 ### Key Features

 - **attention** is all they need, agents are made acutely aware of each other
-- **resume** idle agents upon receiving a `broadcast` or `subagent` result
 - **message** any subagents directly with `/pocket @agentX message`
+- **resume** idle agents on `subagent` result, `broadcast` or `/pocket` message
 - **block** main session until all subagents in the _pocket universe_ complete
+- **tools** are configurable and work standalone or together
 - **depth** control to limit runaway subagent spawning
 - **worktree** support for isolated agent workspaces (disabled by default)

-- **configurable** all tools work as standalone, can be enabled/disabled via config
+Perfectly suited for personnal use, you don't need to build crazy machinery on top of it to make it work.
+That being said, harness mods such as Oh My Opencode would benefit from using this under the hood.

-### TL:DR
+### PENDING PR

-Harness forks such as Oh My Opencode should really run on top of this
+Needs this [opencode PR](https://github.com/anomalyco/opencode/pull/9272) merged to function correctly (namely async subagents, session resumption, main thread block) and [this one](https://github.com/anomalyco/opencode/pull/7725) for properly scoping tools to subagents only.

 ### Installation